Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Introduction

-A key challenge raised by IRS-aided MEC is how to balance the limited energy and computing resources of the system with the stringent latency requirements of their tasks.
-Although the computation resource of the MEC server with stationary power is sufficient compared to MDs, the demand for edge computing remains unpredictable with the rapidly changing mobile network environment.
-Thus, to tackle the resource exhaustion challenge, MEC servers in neighboring cells can be activated to serve users at the cell edge in a collaborative manner.
-Moreover, the adjacent cells will reuse the same frequency resources, leading to severe inter-cell interference for the users at the cell edge.
-With the development of 5G technologies and the widespread deployment of base stations, the density of base stations is increasing and expected to reach up to 50 base stations per square kilometer \cite{ge20165g}.
-This creates a multicell MEC environment where users may be within the overlapped coverage of multiple base stations simultaneously \cite{chen2022dynamic}.
-However, to our best knowledge, it is still a challenging yet open issue on the multi-cell IRS-aided MEC, which usually leads to complicated joint resource allocation problems.
+A key challenge raised by IRS-aided MEC is balancing the limited energy and computing resources of the system with the stringent latency requirements of their tasks.
+Although the computation resource of the MEC server with reliable power is sufficient compared to MDs, the demand for edge computing remains unpredictable with the rapidly varying network environments.
+Thus, to tackle the resource exhaustion challenge, MEC servers in neighboring cells can be activated to serve users at the cell-edge in a collaborative manner.
+Moreover, the adjacent cells will reuse the same frequency resources, leading to severe inter-cell interference for the users at the cell-edge.
+With the development of 5G technologies and the widespread deployment of base stations, the density of base stations is increasing and is expected to reach up to 50 base stations per square kilometer \cite{ge20165g}.
+The high base station density creates a multicell MEC environment where users may simultaneously be within the overlapped coverage of multiple base stations \cite{chen2022dynamic}.
+However, to our best knowledge, it is still a challenging yet open issue on the multi-cell IRS-aided MEC, which usually leads to complicated resource allocation problems.